Department of Management and Marketing

 5. Students transferring from any two-year college or other four-year institution must abide by all rules and regulations as specified in the appropriate JSU catalog relative to their admission, both into the university as well as into the College of Business and Industry.
 Transfer students also have the right to move to a more current catalog, if desired.

-6. Students planning to transfer from other junior or senior level colleges should consult with the Student Support Services Coordinator in the College of Business and Industry for information relative to degree requirements.
+6. Students planning to transfer from other junior or senior level colleges should consult with the Senior Lead Advisor in the Dr. Louise J. Clark Advising Center for information relative to degree requirements.

 Course Transfer Policy for Business Majors